 The trail offers a unique mix of city and nature.
-There several parks, shops, and restaurants just off the trail.
+There are several parks, shops, and restaurants just off the trail.
 The trail is 3.5 miles out and back.
-It is easiest to park at Riverchon Park then walk the ramp up to the trail.
+It is easiest to park at Riverchon Park then walk the ramp-up to the trail.

 The trail has a paved portion and a new cushioned path specifically for walkers.
 Please note: This trail is extremely popular on the weekends.

 While you will have to pay to enter The Sixth Floor Museum, the memorial is free in John F. Kennedy Memorial Plaza.
 The memorial is simple, yet powerful and was intended as a place for remembrance and reflection.
 The open tomb design is a symbol of John F. Kennedy’s free spirit.

 Stockyards Daily Cattle Drive (aka Fort Worth Herd)